 What you need to know

-Red Hat encourages all candidates for the Red Hat Certificate of Expertise in High Availability Clustering (EX436) exam to take the Red Hat Enterprise High Availability Clustering (RH436) training course.
+Red Hat encourages all candidates for the Red Hat Certified Specialist in High Availability Clustering exam (EX436) to take the Red Hat Enterprise High Availability Clustering (RH436) training course.
 Attendance in that course is not required, so one can choose to take just the exam.
 Many successful candidates who took the course already possessing substantial skills and knowledge have reported that the course still made a positive difference for them.

 While attending Red Hat courses can be an important part of one's preparation to take exams, attending courses does not guarantee success on the exam.
 Previous experience, practice, and native aptitude are also important determinants of success.